Resources for Children

 Crabtree Corner offers programs that support children’s development and that help them prepare to enter school.

-Crabtree Corner Early Learning and Child Care Centre provides licensed, short-term and drop-in early learning and care for children.
+Crabtree Corner Early Learning and Child Care Centre provides free, licensed, short-term early learning and care for children, available by booking.
 Other programs are designed to encourage literacy, developmental growth and family connection.

-Crabtree Corner Early Learning and Child Care Centre provides licensed, short-term and drop-in early learning and care for children.
+Crabtree Corner Early Learning and Child Care Centre provides free, licensed, short-term early learning and care for children, available by booking.
 There is space for up to 24 children from aged six weeks to their sixth birthday, for up to 72 hours a month.

 Includes outdoor play space, disposable diapers, morning and afternoon snacks, including a hot lunch with milk, blankets and cribs for naps and field trips for preschool-aged children.
 There is space for stroller storage.